leptonai/examples/advanced/nougat/README.md

 You can visit [dashboard.lepton.ai](https://dashboard.lepton.ai/) to try out the model.

-Note: in default, the server is protected via a token, so you won't be able to access the gradio UI.
-This is by design to provide adequate security.
-If you want to make the UI public, you can either add the `--public` argument to `lep photon run`, or update the deployment with:
+If you want to make the api public, you can either add the `--public` argument to `lep photon run`, or update the deployment with:

 ```shell
 lep deployment update -n nougat --public